 - 1. How did the first stars and galaxies transform the Universe? - 2.
-What is the nature of dark matter and dark energy? - 3.
-How do galaxies form and evolve across cosmic time? - 4.
+What is the nature of dark matter and dark energy?

+- 3. How do galaxies form and evolve across cosmic time? - 4.
 How do stars and planets form? - 5.
 How are elements produced by stars and recycled through galaxies? - 6.
 What is the nature of matter and gravity at extreme densities?

 ASAC may be asked specific questions by the AAL Board but will also have a remit to provide overview advice on developments in astronomy and their relation to the Decadal Plan and the Mid Term Review.
 AAL is seeking astronomers with particular expertise in the infrastructure needed to answer these key science questions.

-ASAC meets quarterly (at this stage via video conference with the possibility of a face to face meeting late in 2021).
+ASAC meets quarterly via video conference.

-AAL Project Oversight Committee
+AAL Project Oversight Committee (2 positions)